-ACE English II and ACE English III should be administered over two or three days.
-The ACE English II and ACE English III tests include one prompt in Winter 2012/2013, Trimester 2013, Spring 2013, and Summer 2013.
-This section must be administered on one of the designated days unless a student is absent.
+ACE English II and ACE English III should be administered over two or three days in Winter/Trimester and Summer and three to four days in Spring.
+The ACE English II and ACE English III paper/pencil prompt must be administered on one of the designated days unless a student is absent.
 Then, that student will need to take the Writing test upon return to school within the testing window.
-Multiple-choice sections may be administered any day (both on the same day or each on consecutive days) within the testing window.
-The Writing portion of ACE English II and ACE English III does not have to be given before the multiple-choice portions.
+Multiple-choice sections may be administered any day (both on the same day or each on consecutive days) within the testing window and given in sequential order.
+The paper/pencil Writing portion of ACE English II and ACE English III does not have to be given before the multiple-choice portions.

-The ACE English II and ACE English III tests contain one writing prompt for Winter 2012/2013, Trimester 2013, Spring 2013, and Summer 2013 and two sections of multiple-choice items.
+The ACE English II and ACE English III tests contain a paper/pencil writing prompt and two sections of online multiple-choice items.

 Beginning with the entering freshman class of the 2008-2009 school year, students may demonstrate mastery in required subjects in the following ways:

 - Submit documentation of proficiency on an equivalent state end-of-instruction test in the state in which instruction was received.